perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-decode-standard-filehandles-as-locale-encoding.md

 {
-   "thumbnail" : null,
-   "draft" : null,
-   "description" : "℞ 16: Declare STD{IN,OUT,ERR} to be in locale encoding Always convert to and from your desired encoding at the edges of your programs.
-This includes the standard filehandles STDIN, STDOUT, and STDERR.
-While it may be most common for modern...", "image" : null,
    "authors" : [
       "tom-christiansen"
    ],
+   "image" : null,
    "tags" : [],
+   "categories" : "unicode",
-   "title" : "Perl Unicode Cookbook: Decode Standard Filehandles as Locale Encoding", "categories" : "unicode",
+   "title" : "Perl Unicode Cookbook: Decode Standard Filehandles as Locale Encoding", "date" : "2012-04-30T06:00:01-08:00",
-   "date" : "2012-04-30T06:00:01-08:00",
-   "slug" : "/pub/2012/04/perlunicook-decode-standard-filehandles-as-locale-encoding"
+   "slug" : "/pub/2012/04/perlunicook-decode-standard-filehandles-as-locale-encoding.html",
+   "draft" : null,
+   "thumbnail" : null,
+   "description" : "℞ 16: Declare STD{IN,OUT,ERR} to be in locale encoding Always convert to and from your desired encoding at the edges of your programs.
+This includes the standard filehandles STDIN, STDOUT, and STDERR.
+While it may be most common for modern..."
 }